-- 11.1 Any staff member concerned about a child must follow the school procedures outlined in Appendix 5 and without delay, inform the Designated Safeguarding Lead of their concern, no matter how small.
+Any staff member concerned about a child must follow the school procedures outlined in Appendix 6 and without delay, where possible inform the Designated Safeguarding Lead of their concern, no matter how small.
 All school staff should be prepared to identify children who may benefit from early help and to make a referral to children's social care.
-This includes ensuring that staff understand their role in identifying emerging difficulties, sharing information with other professionals to identify and assess children in need of support.
-This will involve working with parents and carers to ensure that help is available at the earliest opportunity to address risk and prevent issues escalating into crisis. - 11.2 Any referral made to Children's Social Care via the MASH/First Response Team will be discussed with the parent/s, unless to do so would place the child at further risk of harm.
-Where threshold for a MASH referral is not met, the Designated Safeguarding Lead, with consent from the parent, may convene a Team Around Child meeting to progress the school's early help offer to the child and family.
+If anyone other than the designated safeguarding lead makes the referral, they must inform the designated safeguarding lead as soon as possible.
+All staff must understand their role in identifying emerging difficulties, sharing information with other professionals to identify and assess children in need of support.
+This will involve working with parents and carers to ensure that help is available at the earliest opportunity to address risk and prevent issues escalating into crisis.

+Following the identification of a concern, next steps will include managing any support for the child internally via the school's own pastoral processes; an early help assessment; or a referral for statutory services, for example as the child might be in need, is in need or likely to suffer harm.
+The DSL may take advice from the Multi-Agency safeguarding Hub (MASH)/First Response Team (020 8545 4226/4227) or other Children Social Care Team supporting schools safeguarding, such as the Vulnerable Children Team (020 8545 3343), and will generally lead on early help where this is appropriate.
+The Local Authority should make a decision within one working day of a referral being made about the type of response that is required and should let the referrer know the outcome.
+Any referral made to Children's Social Care via the MASH/First Response Team will be discussed with the parent/s, unless to do so would place the child at further risk of harm.
+Where threshold for a MASH referral is not met, the Designated Safeguarding Lead, with consent from the parent, may convene a Team Around Child/Family meeting to progress the school's early help offer to the child and family.
 This will be managed under a Common and Shared Assessment (CASA).
 This will involve engaging families to accept help and support.
-In all cases where the threshold is not met, there will be constant review: if the child's welfare does not improve, then referral will be considered again. - 11.3 If, at any point, there is a risk of immediate serious harm to a child, a referral should be made to Children's Social Care immediately.
+In all cases where the threshold is not met, there will be constant review: if the child's welfare does not improve, then referral will be considered again.

+If, at any point, there is a risk of immediate serious harm to a child, a referral should be made to Children's Social Care immediately.
 Anybody can make a referral.
 If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration.
-Concerns should always lead to help for the child at some point. - 11.4 Governors will appoint a member to take leadership responsibility for the school's safeguarding arrangements Angela Watson.
+Concerns should always lead to help for the child at some point.

+Governors will appoint a member to take leadership responsibility for the school's safeguarding arrangements - Michelle Alexander.

-12. When to be concerned
+19. When to be concerned